UstDoesTech/ust-blog/content/posts/ai/agentic-ai-rpa-bpa/index.md

 As agents begin chaining tasks across multiple systems, handoffs, and actors, accountability becomes blurry.
 When an agent makes a poor decision based on ambiguous data, who is responsible?
 Is it the developer who trained the model, the business that deployed it, or the agent itself?
 This distributed accountability can lead to ethical and legal challenges that RPA and BPA never fully confronted.

+### Security and Trust

+Agentic AI systems, by their nature, are more complex and interconnected than their predecessors.
+This complexity introduces new security vulnerabilities, particularly as agents interact with external APIs, databases, and other systems.
+Dynamic tool use opens the door to adversarial manipulation, where [agents might be tricked into executing harmful sequences of actions](https://www.wired.com/story/zico-kolter-ai-agents-game-theory/).
+Ensuring the integrity and trustworthiness of these systems is paramount, especially as they become more autonomous in decision-making.

 ## The Lessons Agentic AI Must Learn

 If there is one great danger for this third wave, it is the temptation to forget the very history that made it necessary.